Tommy Shelby: Series 1

 In 1919, Tommy leads the Peaky Blinders into appropriating a consignment of guns from the Birmingham Small Arms factory.
 Inspector Campbell (Sam Neill) is tasked by Winston Churchill (Andy Nyman) to find the guns and, unbeknownst to Tommy, his new barmaid Grace Burgess (Annabelle Wallis) is working undercover for Inspector Campbell.
-Tommy is also involved with fixing horse races, which has potential for conflict with Billy Kimber (Charlie Creed-Miles), who runs the races.
-Inspector Campbell instructs Grace to get close to Tommy so that he can find the location of the guns; Grace attends the Cheltenham races as Tommy's date and Tommy saves Grace from harm after initially offering her to Kimber as part of a deal for the Peaky Blinders to become the security at Kimber's establishment.
-Tommy obtains a betting licence for his business and hires Grace as his brother Arthur Shelby’s (Paul Anderson) secretary at the Garrison, which the Peaky Blinders own.
-Tommy and Grace become romantically involved and Grace tells Inspector Campbell, if she gives him the location of the guns, he has to leave Tommy and his family alone.
+Tommy is involved with fixing horse races, which has potential for conflict with Billy Kimber (Charlie Creed-Miles), who runs the races.

+Inspector Campbell instructs Grace to get close to Tommy so that he can find the location of the guns.
+Grace attends the Cheltenham races as Tommy's date.
+Tommy saves Grace from harm after initially offering her to Kimber, as part of a deal for the Peaky Blinders to become the security at Kimber's establishment.
+Tommy obtains a betting licence for his business and hires Grace as his brother Arthur Shelby's (Paul Anderson) secretary at the Garrison, which the Peaky Blinders own.
+Tommy and Grace become romantically involved.
+Grace tells Inspector Campbell, if she gives him the location of the guns, he has to leave Tommy and his family alone.
 Grace gives up the location to Inspector Campbell and resigns service to the crown.

-As she has resigned, and the guns found, with the exception of one, Inspector Campbell proposes marriage, which Grace rejects.
-Tommy gathers the Peaky Blinders and another family, the Lees, and they take on Kimber's men; this leads to a confrontation where Tommy shoots Kimber dead.
+As she has resigned, and the guns found, with the exception of one, Inspector Campbell proposes marriage, which Grace rejects because she is in love with Thomas.
+Tommy gathers the Peaky Blinders and another family, the Lees, and they take on Kimber's men.
+This leads to a confrontation where Tommy shoots Kimber dead.
 Tommy meets Grace and she tells him she loves him and will go to London for a few days.
 Tommy meets with his aunt Polly Gray (Helen McCrory) and she informs him that Grace is the reason Inspector Campbell found the guns.
 The series ends with a gunshot as Inspector Campbell confronts Grace at the railway station.